hanylovescode/zhiyanfoo.github.io/_posts/2017-02-03-self-study-part-1.md

 either doing my work or studying at my desk. <a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>

 <sup id="fn2">2.
+I wrote a couple of
+[scripts](https://github.com/zhiyanfoo/courses-scripts) to help download and remove the license page on MIT Opencoursware documents, <a href="#ref2" title="Jump back to footnote 2 in thetext.">↩</a></sup>

+<sup id="fn3">3.
 This is also true of the sciences, but no science education
-is complete without exposure to experimentation -- impossible to get outside of a university setting. <a href="#ref2" title="Jump back to footnote 2 in thetext.">↩</a></sup>
+is complete without exposure to experimentation -- impossible to get outside of a university setting. <a href="#ref3" title="Jump back to footnote 3 in thetext.">↩</a></sup>